silan4/qr-menu/README.md

 # QR-MENU

+-  In this project; By examining the general structure of the QR menus used in various businesses, I would develop a QR menu in a style that restaurants or cafes can use.

+# Preview

 ![](https://github.com/silan4/qr-menu/blob/main/qrmenu.gif)

-# QR-MENU

-- - In this project; By examining the general structure of the QR menus used in various businesses, I would develop a QR menu in a style that restaurants or cafes can use.

 # Features of the Project :